Deep Support Vectors: Intutive explanation of DeepKKT condition

-\jh{Where $\alpha$ is the learning rate and $t$ is the optimization step. $L$ does not go to zero since deep learning models usually exploit a function with a logistic tail, such as the cross-entropy function.
+\jh{\nj{Here,} $\eta$ is the learning rate and $t$ is the optimization step. \nj{The loss} $L$ does not go to zero since deep learning models usually exploit a \nj{loss} function with a logistic tail, such as the cross-entropy \nj{loss}, and the gradient of the least confident sample (support vector) dominates overall gradient.
 Thus, there exists a convergence of the gradient direction $g_\infty \coloneqq \hat{\nabla} L$.
-There also exists a time $T$ where the gradient direction converges to $g_\infty - \varepsilon$ for sufficiently small $\varepsilon$.
-As illustrated in Fig.~\ref{fig:intuitiveun}, $w$ moves toward the direction of $-g^\infty$.
+There also exists a time $T$ where the gradient direction converges to $g_\infty - \varepsilon$ for a sufficiently small $\varepsilon$.
+As illustrated in Fig.~\ref{fig:intuitiveun}, $w$ moves toward the direction of $-g_\infty$.
 Therefore, $\hat{w}_\infty \approx -g_\infty$.}